intlify/vue-cli-plugin-i18n/README.md

 - **Default in prompt:** `false`
 - **Support project Vue version:** Vue 2 only

   Wheather enable locale messages in Single file components.
-Default `No` in propmpt, for Vue 2 and Vue I18n v8.x only.
+Default `No` in prompt, for Vue 2 and Vue I18n v8.x only.

 ### `enableLegacy`